Teach Your Kids About Car Repair

 Working on your vehicle together is a great space to get in some quality parent-child time.
 Being outside and doing something you both love while teaching your kids to care for and work on a car safely is what it’s all about.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on teaching your kids about car repair, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Pixabay.